xjsnc/clicking-sim-2000/README.md

-# clicking-sim-2000
-I made a funny clicking simulator lmao
+# Clicking Simulator 2000 `BETA`

+It's a clicking sim, *what do you expect??*

+adding more themes soon, it's in dark mode right now, deal with it dark mode haters